Best Places To Celebrate Cinco De Mayo In South Florida

 Kush Coconut Grove: They will be combining their Cinco de Mayo and Mother’s Day celebrations into one this year with “Cinco de Mamas.”
 Mothers dining in at Kush Coconut Grove will receive complimentary ‘swag bags.’
 A specially crafted Cinco de Mamas-themed menu will debut as well and will be available for all guests.
 Some items featured on the menu are the “Toast To Mamas”, a flute of fresh grapefruit and orange juice, bubbles, the ‘Grandma’rgarita, a traditional margarita with a special Kush twist, a Kush classic, the ‘Mexican From Miami’, a refreshing watermelon margarita with a jalapeno kick and nachos with chili, guacamole, pico, sour cream, jalapeños and cheddar cheese.

-Location: 2911 Grand Ave., Suite 400 Miami, FLREAD MORE: Rep. Charlie Crist Announces Run For Florida Governor
+Location: 2911 Grand Ave., Suite 400 Miami, FLREAD MORE: Progress Made In Battling SW Dade Brush Fire, Card Sound Road Reopened

 Legends Tavern & Grille: All locations will have a ‘Beat the Clock’ drink special from noon to 4 p.m. on Cinco de Mayo.
 In addition, they will have drinks on special.
 From noon to 1 p.m. there will be $2 margaritas, from 1 to 2 p.m. there will be $2 Coronas, from 2 p.m. to 3 p.m.,$3 Camarena Blanco shots, and from 3 p.m. to 4 p.m. $5 blueberry margaritas.